“Art is the weapon / against life as a symptom / defend yourself ” – My Chemical Romance

 Nangeli’s story is highly debated by academics and historians for its lack of evidence.
 But the artist expresses his sentiment aptly, stating, “For me, the veracity of the facts is less important than the singular fact that the story exists, and continues to be told.
 It narrates the protest, anguish and anger of those who are excluded from the reach of collective conscience because they have no text, and therefore no ‘history’.
 This comics story is dedicated to Rohith Vemula (1989-2016), who, like Nangeli, chose death over a life of indignity.”

-If you liked this article we suggest you read:
+If you enjoyed this article we suggest you read: